-Assignments should be turned in on the due date noted on the course Canvas page or otherwise indicated in class; late assignments will earn a maximum of 50% credit and will negatively impact your grade in the course.
+Assignments should be turned in on the due date noted on the course Canvas page or otherwise indicated in class; late assignments will negatively impact your grade in the course.

 Descriptions of all assignments along with scoring rubrics are available on the course Canvas page.
-Letter grades for the course will be determined by the following formula:
+Grades are calculated from the total points earned from course assignments.
+They are interpreted as follows: